 Council's fee for acting as the PCA for a development includes one (1) application for an OC.

 If you make more than one application (for example, for different parts of the development), you will need to pay for each subsequent application before it will be assessed.

 You should make sure you understand your certifier fees are and what is included before you appoint them as PCA.

 Where can I apply?

-You can apply for an OC using the form below.
+You must apply for an OC using the NSW Planning Portal.